Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Introduction

-In the recent years, there has been an ever-growing interest in analyzing first-order algorithms for the case of nonconvex-concave objective and nonconvex-nonconcave objectives, motivated by its applications to training generative adversarial networks~\cite{goodfellow2014generative}, AUC maximization~\cite{ying2016stochastic}, designing fair classifiers~\cite{agarwal2018reductions}, robust learning systems~\cite{madry2017towards} fair machine learning \cite{Zhang-mitigating-2018,Xu-Fairgan-2018,Mesiam-Renyi-2019}, and reinforcement learning~\cite{pfau2016connecting, dai2017sbeed, neyman2003stochastic, filar2012competitive}.
-Specifically,~\cite{lu2019hybrid, rafique2018non,nouiehed2019solving, sanjabi2018convergence, lin2019gradient,thekumparampil2019efficient}, proposed and analyzed variants of gradient descent ascent for nonconvex-concave objectives.
-Very recently, under a stronger mean-squared Lipschitz gradient assumption~\cite{luo2020stochastic} obtained the best known complexity for stochastic nonconvex-concave objectives.
-Furthermore,~\cite{daskalakis2017training, daskalakis2018limit, hsieh2018finding, mertikopoulos2018cycles, piliouras2018learning, gidel2018variational, oliehoek2018beyond, jin2019minmax, flokas2019poincar} studied general nonconvex-nonconcave objectives.
-Compared to first-order algorithms, zeroth-order algorithms for minimax optimization problems are understudied.
+Compared to first-order algorithms, zeroth-order algorithms for minimax optimization problems are underdeveloped.
 Motivated by the need for robustness in optimization, \cite{Menickelly2018DerivativefreeRO} proposed derivative-free algorithms for saddle-point optimization.
 However, they do not provide non-asymptotic oracle complexity analysis.
 Bayesian optimization algorithms and evolutionary algorithms were proposed in~\cite{bogunovic2018adversarially, picheny2019bayesian} and~\cite{bertsimas2010robust, al2018application} respectively for minimax optimization, targeting robust optimization and learning applications.
 The above works do not provide any oracle complexity analysis.
 Recently,~\cite{roy2019online} studied zeroth-order Frank-Wolfe algorithms for strongly-convex and strongly-concave constrained saddle-point optimization problems and provided non-asymptotic oracle complexity analysis.
 Furthermore,~\cite{liu2019min} studied zeroth-order algorithms for nonconvex-concave minimax problems, similar to our setting.
-A detailed comparison between our results and~\cite{liu2019min} is provided in Section~\ref{discussion}.
-The literature on zeroth-order optimization for the general~\texttt{argmin}-type optimization problem is vast and we do not attempt to survey it.
-Instead, we refer the interested reader to the recent excellent survey~\cite{Larson2019DerivativefreeOM}.
+More recently, \cite{Anagnostidis-2021} proposed a stochastic direct search method for \eqref{min_max_problem_online} under the assumption of the Polyak-\L{}ojasiewicz (PL) condition. \cite{Xu-2021} and \cite{Huang-2020} also studied zeorth-order methods for \eqref{min_max_problem_online}, where they required mean-squared smoothnesss assumption, which is stronger than our assumptions.